eric-s-s/dice-tables/docs/implementation_details/events_objects.rst

 Events Objects
 ==============

 All tables and dice inherit from dicetables.eventsbases.IntegerEvents.
+IntegerEvents is a collection of {event: number of times it occurs} where events are.... integers! and number of occurrences is int >=0.
+Any events is assumed to contain all events not present with zero occurrences.

 All subclasses of IntegerEvents need the method get_dict() which returns {event: occurrences, ...} for each NON-ZERO occurrence.
 When you instantiate any subclass, it checks to make sure you're get_dict() is legal.